crmonteiro/notas-blog/themes/hugo-bearblog/README.md

 For a current & working demo of this theme, please check out https://janraasch.github.io/hugo-bearblog/ 🎯.

+## Screenshots

+⬜️ [Light][light-screenshot]

+⬛️ [Dark][dark-screenshot]

+When the user's browser is running »dark mode«, the dark color scheme will be used automatically.
+The default is the light/white color scheme.
+Check out the [`style.html`](https://github.com/janraasch/hugo-bearblog/blob/master/layouts/partials/style.html)-file for the implementation.

 ## Sponsor 💟

 Support my work on this theme via [GitHub Sponsors][github-sponsors] (recurring) or [PayPal][paypal-dot-me] (one-time).